virtmerlin/aws-sample-lab-cw-dashboard/README.md

    - _*A*_: Yes,  re-run step 3 whenever related AWS object tags have been added/removed.

 - _*Q*_: What AWS Resource Types that the Dashboard will have widgets/alarms for?
-   - _*A*_: As of now: ASGs, EC2 INstances, ELasticaceh Clusters, RDS Instances.
+   - _*A*_: As of now: ASGs (ASGs require that group metrics are enabled), EC2 Instances, Elasticache Clusters, RDS Instances.
 Check back often as we are adding more all the time.

 - _*Q*_: Can I add New Metrics or Alarms?
    - _*A*_: Yes,  update the `source/lib/source-stack.ts` code and rerun step 3.